 (with Kyna Fong), 2013 (revise and resubmit @ The Review of Economic Studies).

-Equilibrium Insurer-Provider Networks: Exclusion and Steering in Health Care Markets (with Kate Ho)
+Equilibrium Insurer-Provider Networks: Bargaining and Exclusion in Health Care Markets (with Kate Ho)